garrandall/popular-music-data/tracks/do-you-want-to-dance--bette-midler.md

 Do you, do you, do you want to dance?
 Do you, do you, do you, do you want to dance with me baby?

-Ah, that's right, ah, ah, aaaaaaaah.
+Ah, that's right, ah, ah, ah.
 Do you want to dance under the moonlight?
 Hug me, kiss me, baby, all through the night.
 Oh baby, baby, baby, baby, baby, baby, tell me, do you want to dance?